Skip to content

 Performance

-HeapLens uses a native Rust binary for parsing and analysis.
-Typical performance on Apple M1:
+HeapLens uses a native Rust binary with a two-phase CSR architecture for parsing and analysis.
+Benchmarks on Apple M1 (median of 5 runs):

 Telemetry